-As stated, views of the bunds will be lessened to a degree by the flatness of surrounding land.
+As stated, views of the bunds will be lessened to a degree by the flatness of surrounding land and existing hedgerow vegetation.
 However, on completion effective offsite screen planting, together with landscape works to the bunds themselves (including variation of slope, line etc) will be essential to mitigate visual impacts resulting from 20m high structures.
-Any proposals to undertake offsite screen planting and vegetation management would need to be supported by evidence that they can be undertaken without any problems of land ownership arising.
+Any proposals to undertake offsite screen planting and vegetation management would need to be supported by evidence that they can be successfully implemented without any problems of land ownership arising.